IDCI-Consulting/MetastazBundle/README.md

 What is MetastazBundle?
 -----------------------

-This bundle provides an interface which once implemented allows you to add metadata on your model objects.
-You can define 'Templates' that you can use to specify metadata set.
-These 'Templates' are stored with Doctrine2.
+This bundle provides an interface with which you can manipulate metadata tied to arbitrary model objects.
+You can also define 'Templates' (optional dynamic schemas) in order to enable automatic constraints and form generation.
+Templates are stored in a database using Doctrine2.

 Installation requirements